DallanQ/7_wonders_duel/QA.md

 [wonder-construction-cost](https://boardgamegeek.com/thread/1650116/wonder-construction-cost)

-> The rules syas, cards used to pay the construction costs are out of play and placed under the wonder.
+> The rules says, cards used to pay the construction costs are out of play and placed under the wonder.
 How does this work for cards with multiple resources, such as a resource card with wood/stone/brick?

 You are misreading this.
 You pay the construction costs via resources, commodities, and money from your supply, then you place the card you drew from the pyramid under the wonder.
 You do not put the resource and commodity cards under the wonder.
 The resources and commodities can be used over and over again throughout the ages of the game.